containers/podman/docs/podman-build.1.md

 Recognized formats include *oci* (OCI image-spec v1.0, the default) and *docker* (version 2, using schema format 2 for the manifest).

+Note: You can also override the default format by setting the BUILDAH\_FORMAT environment variable.  `export BUILDAH_FORMAT=docker`

 **--iidfile** *ImageIDfile*

 Write the image ID to the file.